 In his book, Soft-Wired: How the New Science of Brain Plasticity Can Change Your Life, Dr. Michael Merzenich (which Dr. McKay cites above), a leading pioneer in brain plasticity research and co-founder of Posit Science, lists ten core principles necessary for the remodeling of your brain to take place:

-- Change is mostly limited to those situations in which the brain is in the mood for it. – If you are alert, on the ball, engaged, motivated, ready for action, the brain releases the neurochemicals necessary to enable brain change.
+If you are alert, on the ball, engaged, motivated, and ready for action, the brain releases the neurochemicals necessary to enable brain change.
 When disengaged, inattentive, distracted, or doing something without thinking that requires no real effort, your neuroplastic switches are “off.”

-- What actually changes in the brain are the strengths of the connections of neurons that are engaged together, moment by moment, in time. – The more something is practised, the more connections are changed and made to include all elements of the experience (sensory info, movement, cognitive patterns).
-You can think of it like a “master controller” being formed for that particular behavior which allows it to be performed with remarkable facility and reliability over time.
+The more something is practiced, the more connections are changed and made to include all elements of the experience (sensory info, movement, cognitive patterns).
+You can think of it like a “master controller” being formed for a particular behavior which allows it to be performed with remarkable facility and reliability over time.

-- Learning-driven changes in connections increase cell-to-cell cooperation which is crucial for increasing reliability. – Merzenich explains this by asking you to imagine the sound of a football stadium full of fans all clapping at random versus the same people clapping in unison.
-He explains, “The more powerfully coordinated your [nerve cell] teams are, the more powerful and more reliable their behavioral productions.”
+Merzenich explains this by asking you to imagine the sound of a football stadium full of fans all clapping at random versus the same people clapping in unison.
+He explains, “The more powerfully coordinated your (nerve cell) teams are, the more powerful and more reliable their behavioral productions.”

-- Initial changes are temporary. – Your brain first records the change, then determines whether it should make the change permanent or not.
-It only becomes permanent if your brain judges the experience to be fascinating or novel enough or if the behavioral outcome is important, good or bad.
+Your brain first records the change, then determines whether it should make the change permanent or not.
+It only becomes permanent if your brain judges the experience to be fascinating or novel enough or if the behavioral outcome is important, good, or bad.

-- The brain is changed by internal mental rehearsal in the same ways and involving precisely the same processes that control changes achieved through interactions with the external world. – According to Merzenich, “You don’t have to move an inch to drive positive plastic change in your brain.
+According to Merzenich, “You don’t have to move an inch to drive positive plastic change in your brain.
 Your internal representations of things recalled from memory work just fine for progressive brain plasticity-based learning.”
 See blog: Two Primary Ways to Drive Brain Neuroplasticity.

-- Brain plasticity is a two-way street; it is just as easy to generate negative changes as it is positive ones. – You have a “use it or lose it” brain.
+You have a “use it or lose it” brain.
 It’s almost as easy to drive changes that impair memory and physical and mental abilities as it is to improve these things.
 Merzenich says that older people are absolute masters at encouraging plastic brain change in the wrong direction.
 See blog: Are You Unknowingly Contributing To Your Brain’s Decline?Share this article!